sergiodxa/remix-utils/README.md

 #### Typed JSON

-> This features is not built-in into Remix so it's marked as deprecated here.
-The features will be removed in v3 of Remix Utils.
+> This feature is now built-in into Remix so it's marked as deprecated here.
+The feature will be removed in v3 of Remix Utils.

 This function is a typed version of the `json` helper provided by Remix.
 It accepts a generic with the type of data you are going to send in the response.